 Dynamic Purchasing Systems

-- It enables new entrants into the market and ultimately inclusion onto any DPS arrangement (subject to satisfying qualification criteria) which also can offset instability of losing suppliers and increases competition.
+- It enables new entrants into the market and ultimately inclusion onto any DPS arrangement (subject to satisfying qualification criteria) which can also offset the risk of losing suppliers.

-- Suppliers can apply at any time once the DPS is ‘live’ or enabled, plus if they don’t match the selection criteria first time around the they can re-apply if unsuccessful (unlike a closed framework arrangement)
+- Suppliers can apply to join at any time once the DPS is ‘live’ or enabled, plus if they don’t match the selection criteria first time around they can re-apply if unsuccessful (unlike a closed framework arrangement).

-- It enables competition through suppliers bidding for opportunities, which can see the public sector organisation benefiting from capacity within and across those eligible suppliers on the DPS.
+- It increases competition through multiple suppliers bidding for opportunities, which can lead to the public sector organisation benefiting from capacity within and across those eligible suppliers on the DPS.

 - It is a streamlined procurement process for buyers and suppliers, which may be helpful for new/smaller suppliers.

 Decision Making Checklist

 |Speak to others who have set up or operate a DPS

 |Find out the objective views from both those who lead the project and those who have the responsibility of running a DPS.
 In addition, find out what their suppliers think of the arrangements.